-The deputy principal, may grant an extension of time, but only under extenuating circumstances.
+The deputy principal, may grant an extension of time, but only under extreme circumstances.
 No teacher will grant an extension of time as this is unfair to other students.
-If applying for an extension under extenuating circumstances, the application must be submitted as soon as the circumstances become apparent.
-Applications received in the week of submission may be declined due to short notice.

 Malpractice

 Malpractice is any activity that allows a student to gain an unfair advantage over other students.
 Any instances of cheating, gross disruption, disobedience, copying or submitting work other than one's own (in the class teacher and head teacher's view), will receive ZERO marks.
 An appeal can then be lodged if necessary.